Mongolia Holidays | Seasons and Festivals in Mongolia 2020

 Khovsgol Ice Festival is for people daring and thrill loving people.
 In March when the weather is extremely cold and reaches almost -35°C or even below, Mongolians rather than sitting at home arrange this festival where unique and brave sports are played.
 Over the frozen lake of Khuvsgol, they play tug-o'-war, wrestling, horse-sled race, ice rally, diving, dog sledding race, etc. They also arrange a sculpture competition where local artists craft ice sculptures.

-But holidays in Mongolia to enjoy this festival is a perfect scenario for sports lovers, and photographer because frozen lakes offer highly epitome light reflections in the afternoon for breathtaking and unique photography.
+But holidays to enjoy this festival is a perfect scenario for sports lovers, and photographer because frozen lakes offer highly epitome light reflections in the afternoon for breathtaking and unique photography.

 Gobi Camel Festival